In collaboration with Marius Heier

 Connection USB HID high-frequency mode

-Thumbstick Mechanisms High-Precision Hall Effect / Falcon TMR
+Thumbstick Mechanisms PS5: Falcon Ultra-Precision TMR (standard)

 USB Cable Requirement Data-capable USB cable (not charge-only)